Run Selenium C# Tests on Real Devices

 By Ganesh Hegde, Community Contributor -

-Selenium is undoubtedly the most popular tool for test automation.
+Selenium is a popular automation testing tool.
 Quite often, Selenium needs to be used with C# and Visual Studio IDE together for a better-automated testing experience.

 Using Selenium, C#, and Visual Studio together provides a unique opportunity to create a robust, scalable, and flexible automation framework.
 This article will discuss how to do exactly that.